Examples

 Strategies to Support Tiered Instruction

-- Instruction provides opportunities to sort objects by attribute.
+- Instruction includes opportunities for students to sort objects by given attributes.

 Instructional Tasks